_______________

 locations.
 However, Scott Johnson reports

-it to be fairly common at exposed to highly exposed sights on Oahu.
+it to be fairly common at exposed to highly exposed sites on Oahu.

 It's nocturnally active but may be found under rocks or in